vjtrom/Module_12/README.md

 # Module_12

 Go to Github pages to see the interactive page
-Note  - the subdirectories holding the css style sheet and the image were not working with the index.html file, so I needed to style.css and bacteria.jpeg to the main directory in order for the Github index.html page to work properly
+Note  - the index.html file was not loading properly with the css style sheet and jpeg located in the subdirectories, so I needed to copy them to the main directory in order for the Github index.html page to work